hashicorp/terraform-provider-google/website/docs/r/logging_organization_sink.html.markdown

 * `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
 Structure [documented below](#nested_bigquery_options).

 * `exclusions` - (Optional) Log entries that match any of the exclusion filters will not be exported.
-If a log entry is matched by both filter and one of exclusion_filters it will not be exported.
+If a log entry is matched by both `filter` and one of `exclusions.filter`, it will not be exported.
 Can be repeated multiple times for multiple exclusions.
 Structure is [documented below](#nested_exclusions).

 <a name="nested_bigquery_options"></a>The `bigquery_options` block supports: